paulhamsh/Spark-Control-X/README.md

 Banks are laid out in the order I, II, A, III, IV, B
-The bank configuration response (described below) defines which button sends which message
+The bank configuration response (described below as message 0x14) defines which button sends which message

 ```
                   I   II  A     III IV  B
 14 00 00 00 03    00  01  0C    02  03  08   72 75
 ```

+#### Standard button / message layout

 Type       |  **I**       |   **II**    |     **A**
 -----------|--------------|-------------|-------